Lickability/code-of-conduct/README.md

 # The Long Version

-## Confidentiality:

-**Please keep what’s said ar Lickability’s Slack and events confidential**.
-Don’t repeat or quote things said there without the affirmative consent of the speaker(s).

-**Please be mindful that things you say here may at some point become public**.
-While we expect members to honor the confidentiality of these spaces, we cannot guarantee that they will do so.
-Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

 ## Harassment:

 We recognize that the technology community is diverse and that people have different backgrounds, experiences, and understandings of what constitutes offensive or inappropriate behavior.
 We are committed to open and positive communication to promote an environment that ensures that all participants feel welcome and respected at our events.